Infrared Spectral Gap in a Gluonic Dark Sector and the Galactic Acceleration Scale

 \paragraph{Conformal scalar and the special role of $\zeta=2$.} A particularly important situation arises for the conformally coupled scalar in four-dimensional AdS.
 The complementary values $\zeta=2$ and $\zeta=1$ yield the same Casimir eigenvalue:

 and therefore correspond to the same conformally invariant wave equation.
-They should thus be viewed as two realizations of a single underlying conformal structure, associated with the reducible $\mathrm{SO}(2,3)$ module $D(2,0)\oplus D(1,0)$, which is naturally mixed by the action of the full conformal group.
+They should thus be viewed as two realizations of a single underlying conformal structure associated with the reducible $\mathfrak{so}(2,3)$ module $D(2,0)\oplus D(1,0)$, whose components are naturally mixed under the action of the full conformal algebra.

 Their distinction lies in their boundary behavior; the $\zeta=2$ modes correspond to the faster fall-off (standard quantization), whereas the $\zeta=1$ modes realize the slower branch (alternate quantization).
 In modern terms, this system lies in the Breitenl\"{o}hner-Freedman window and admits a one-parameter family of self-adjoint extensions, equivalently Robin boundary conditions, with the pure $\zeta=2$ and $\zeta=1$ realizations recovered as limiting cases.